akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The nurse shook her head.
 "He's already spoken for.
 The Royal Marshal marked him with the King's seal yesterday.
 If I sell him to you, they'll hang me for theft of Crown property.
 He's not a bird anymore, Beatrice; he's a piece of the King's war."

-Beatrice's throat tightened.
+Beatrice’s throat tightened.
 The nurse looked at the speckled goose in Beatrice's arms.
 "Count it a blessing that your own bird is still alive.
-I can tell you that she's the only prime bird in three parishes that hasn't been crated for a soldier's pot or a monk's platter."
+I can tell you that she's the only prime bird in three parishes that hasn't been crated for a knight's pot or soldier's cauldron."

 This news was too much for Beatrice to bear and she burst into large wet tears.
 The normally gruff nurse patted her back.